Autofill Help

 Type = JavaScript

-- A Some forms use generic elements to make the UI look pretty, but behind the scenes there is likely JavaScript that stores the selected values in hidden input fields (a good example is Google Forms).
+to make the UI look pretty, but behind the scenes there is likely JavaScript that stores the selected values in hidden input fields (a good example is Google Forms).
 Since these "rich" forms are tricky to reliably autofill, I recommend either of the methods below to manually create the rules.
 Between the infobar-generated rules and the course of action outlined here, you should be able to autofill the vast majority of forms; however, you never know with the internet, so your mileage may vary.

 Method 1: Target the form directly.
 Since the main purpose of a form is to submit information back to the server, you can short-circuit the input selection process and set the relevant form values directly.
 Chrome comes with a great tool to monitor what information is sent when you submit a form, which you can use to craft your autofill rules.
-Here are the steps:
+Here are the steps:- Go to the page with the form you want to autofill.

 - Open Developer Tools (F12 or Ctrl + Shift + I).